MC-DeltaT/IncrementalBackup2/README.md

 - Windows or Linux system
 - Python 3.9 or newer

-Development: `requirements-dev.txt`

-## Application Structure

-Important files and directories:

-- `incremental_backup/` - The Python package.
-  - `backup/` - High-level backup functionality.
-  - `cli/` - Command line interface functionality (see also the _Usage_ section).
-  - `meta/` - Functionality related to backup metadata and structure.
-  - `__main__.py` - Entrypoint for using the command line interface via the package name.
-  - `restore.py` - Backup restoration functionality.
-- `test/` - Test code.
-Each directory/file corresponds to the module in `incremental_backup/` it tests.

-The `incremental_backup` Python package contains all application functionality and can be easily used in a library-like manner.
-Additionally, this package doubles as the application entrypoint.

 ## Usage

 The Python package is executable via a command line interface.